ScilifelabDataCentre/dds_web/SPRINTLOG.md

 # 2024-10-23 - 2024-11-01

-- Modify the monitor usage command to send warning to the affected unit instead of Data Centre([#1562](https://github.com/ScilifelabDataCentre/dds_web/pull/1562))
+- Modify the monitor usage command to send warning to the affected unit as well as Data Centre([#1562](https://github.com/ScilifelabDataCentre/dds_web/pull/1562))